Last update: Sep 24, 2022

 The center of Chiang Mai.

 Thapae Square is the centre of activities and celebrations in Chiang Mai.
 Chiang Mai revolves around Thapae Square, which is livelier than the Three Kings Monument Square in the middle of the old town.
-The large open Three Kings Square does have two museums, but somehow it is not the center of activities.
-The center of Chiang Mai is the Thapae Square plaza.
+The large Three Kings Square does have two museums, but usually it is not the center of activities.
+The heart of Chiang Mai is the Thapae Square plaza.

 Therefore, the modern Thapae Gate is quite fake and has nothing to do with the original gate and walls.
 The only part that looks like the original is the wooden door construction, which were designed like the doors on the historical photo.
 All the rest is a very contemporary piece of imagination.